Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Fixed signalling in category D (some blueprints had signals on the wrong side of the rail)
 - deleted blueprints from category D in solar book that had the singular lane connected to only one side of the main track

+15:00 UTC 28.12.2020
+(Compatible with older versions)
+- Added grid snapping to non-diagonal blueprints from category D. It actually works and its amazing.
+Unfortunately it's not possible to do this to diagonal blueprints right now

 </details>